The 8 Best Stops on the West Coast of New Zealand’s South Island West

-I had the opportunity to explore this road many times during my year in New Zealand and what I found was that not all the stops along the way are worth the detour.
+I had the opportunity to explore this road many times while I lived in New Zealand and what I found was that not all the stops along the way are worth the detour.
 Therefore, I was able to cut the list down to the very best and must-see places on your New Zealand South Island West Coast trip!

 The best places to stop on a New Zealand South Island West Coast trip are: (from south to north)

 Queenstown is arguably New Zealand’s top tourist destination and where the majority of visitors start or end their trip to New Zealand’s West Coast.

 This small but vibrant town is filled with amazing places to explore in and around town.
 To even scrape the surface of Queenstown you’re going to want to allow a few days here to explore.
 Some of the best things to do around Queenstown are.

 Milford Sound is one of the most beautiful places to visit in New Zealand.
 It’s unofficially the “8th Wonder of the World” and Queenstown is the perfect place to base yourself before heading out for the day!
 There are many day tours that start from Queenstown that include a cruise in Milford Sound.
 You can also pair these with a kayaking tour for the ultimate experience!

 Queenstown is a social place and what better way to get amongst it than a bar hop.
 This small town is filled with small and quirky bars to suit everyone.
 For ideas on places to visit check out our best bars in Queenstown blog article!